 COLOR CHANGING ABILITIES

-Another of the cuttlefishes abilities is that of changing color.
+Another of the cuttlefishes abilities is that of changing colour.
 They have a three layered skin , consisting of a yellow, red and then brown layer, each layer with millions of chromatophores.
 Below this it has a further layer of reflective iridophores and leucophores.
 It has up to 200 of these specialized pigment cells per square millimeter.
 By modifying the shape of the chromatopores and the other specialized pigment cells it is able to change color by selectively absorbing or reflecting light of different colors.
 They can perfectly match their surroundings in as little as one second.
-It is known to use these color changes for camouflage, to warn predators away and to confuse prey as well as for mating behavior.
+It is known to use these colour changes for camouflage, to warn predators away and to confuse prey as well as for mating behaviour.